 Karen Edwards

 I have taken part in major ceramic festivals such as Art in Clay and Potfest in the Pens, but now prefer to show my work in various sculpture exhibitions or at my studio, where I have a small retail area.
-Ive been based at Barley Wood Walled Garden Studios, Wrington, BS40 5SA (near Bristol Airport) since September 2010.
-The beautiful setting of the working kitchen garden and orchards, looking towards the Mendip Hills, must have a bearing on how I feel and what I make.
+After 14 years at Barley Wood Walled Garden Studios, Wrington, BS40, I moved in May 2025 to a new studio at Middlecombe Nursery, Wrington Road, Congresbury, North Somerset BS49 5AN.
+Middlecombe is a long-established, family-run garden centre where I now feel very at home as part of a new community of makers and artists.